Telford Town Park: History

 The Anglo-Saxon period saw the first real changes made to the area later to become Telford Town Park.
 Early settlers cleared woodland to create land suitable for farming.
 These became the starting points for places like Dawley, Stirchley and Malinslee, the key catchment areas that surround Telford Town Park ('Ley' is an Anglo-Saxon word meaning a clearing in the wood).
 In the 13th century much of the land around Stirchley was given to the Cistercian monks of Buildwas Abbey.
-It was these monks who built the original Grange at Stirchley and farmed the surrounding land until the 1530s.
+It was these monks who built the original Grange at Stirchley and farmed the surrounding land until 1536.
 The relatively peaceful scene of small farmsteads separated by hedges and woodlands continued until the dramatic changes brought about by the Industrial Revolution.
 Valuable raw materials such as coal and ironstone were mined, and this produced enormous amounts of waste which created the pit mounds seen in the Park today.
 The Shropshire Canal ran through the Park and new industries grew up alongside the canal – iron furnaces, foundries and forges at Hinkshay and on the Stirchley Chimney site.
 Most of the industries belonged to the Old Park Company, set up by Isaac Hawkins Browne who lived at Stirchley Grange.

 The Wellington Iron and Coal Company built the Stirchley Chimney in 1873; however, due to bankruptcy in 1877, the furnace seen today was never fired.
 This site was bought by the Wrekin Chemical Company in 1886 and used to manufacture naphtha charcoal and lime salts until the locals complained about the smell.
 The last mine, Grange Pit, closed in 1894; however, new industries soon arrived to produce kerbstones and paving slabs.
 By the 1960s industries had moved from the area leaving behind a trail of derelict remains soon to be reclaimed by nature.
-Despite all this industrial activity, plants and animals soon returned and as you follow the paths you will find mining and factory remains amongst the trees and meadows.
+Despite all this industrial activity, plants and animals soon returned and those following the paths will find mining and factory remains amongst the trees and meadows.
 The pit mounds evolved into small heathland and woodlands and hedgerows grew alongside the old canal and railway tracks and the quarries became pools.

 More recently during the 1970s, Telford Development Corporation (TDC) developed what is today known as Telford Town Park.
 TDC's remit was to provide a 'Green Lung' for the people of the New Town and by 1984 the 170 hectare Town Park evolved.
-In 1992 the Park was handed over to what was then Wrekin Council which in 1998 became the new Unitary Authority the Borough of Telford & Wrekin, (recently changed to Telford and Wrekin Council).
+In 1992 the Park was handed over to what was then Wrekin Council which in 1998 became the new Unitary Authority the Borough of Telford & Wrekin, (later changed to Telford and Wrekin Council).
 The original concept of the Park was to provide an area of green open space right in the heart of the new industrial town and with its central locality the Park is well served by a road infrastructure designed in the 1970s.